MacawNL/MvvmQuickCross/Readme.md

 You have created a working app with MvvmQuickCross.
 Note that the only code that you needed to write is in the viewmodel; no Android view or list adapter code is needed.
 To get data binding working, the markup follows some naming conventions and specifies some binding parameters in the Tag.

 ### Android Data Binding ###
-An Android data bindings is a one-on-one binding between an Android view, such as a TextBox or Button, and a viewmodel property or command.
+An Android data binding is a one-on-one binding between an Android view, such as a TextBox or Button, and a viewmodel property or command.
 You can specify bindings with (a combination of):

 1. Code in the activity or fragment that creates the containing view
 2. Id naming convention in the view markup